 What is KDA?

 As counselors, teachers, administrators, and community members, supporting the college dreams of students is part of our daily lives.
 The barriers that undocumented students face in accessing postsecondary opportunities are complex and pervasive.
-In supporting them, we face our own uncertainties and struggle to best advise them with limited resources, unclear guidelines and institutions not yet prepared to answer the call for their unique needs.
+In supporting them, we face our uncertainties and struggle to best advise them on limited resources, unclear guidelines and institutions not yet prepared to answer the call for their unique needs.

 This one-day conference attempts to answer many of our daily questions such as:

 - What are the 'best practices' and options for advising undocumented students who are applying to college, specifically in Colorado?

-- Where is the information I can trust in regard to scholarship opportunities and specific student pathways so that lives on hold can become an actual plan?
+- Where is the information I can trust regarding scholarship opportunities and specific student pathways so that lives on hold can become an actual plan?

 - What are the most current laws that impact the students I am advising?

 - What are institutions of higher education doing to best serve students with DACA status and those who do not have this status?

-The Conference goal is to provide a safe and open space for educators, professionals and caring individuals who work to support these unique group of students to share postsecondary advising strategies.
+The Conference goal is to provide a safe and open space for educators, professionals and caring individuals who work to support these unique groups of students to share postsecondary advising strategies.